-Recommendation Description Soil Excavation All excavation recommendations as outlined below should be read in conjunction with Safe Work Australia's Code of Practice: Excavation Work, published in October 2018.
-Minor soil excavations will be required to establish any new pad levels and footings.
-It is anticipated that these excavations will encounter shallow disturbed fill, minor sandy clay and weathered sandstone bedrock.
-An accurate depth to bedrock is currently unknown; however, it is expected to be found at relatively shallow depths (<1.0m) across the site, where not already exposed.
-Provided the shallow soil profile is battered back to form a slope not steeper than 35 degrees, they should stand unsupported for a short period until permanent support is in place.
-Unsupported batter slopes in sandy soil will be prone to erosion in inclement weather.
+Recommendation Description Soil Excavation All excavation recommendations as outlined below should be read in conjunction with Safe Work Australia's Code of Practice: Excavation Work , published in October 2018.
+Soil excavation will be required to establish pad levels and new footings across the site.
+It is anticipated that these excavations will encounter shallow uncontrolled fill and silty topsoil, silty sand and weathered bedrock.
+The excavation of soil, clay and extremely weathered rock should be possible with the use of bucket excavators and rippers, or for piered footings, traditional auger attachments.